misiektoja/spotify_monitor/docs/configuration.md

 <a id="webhook-settings"></a>
 ## Webhook Settings

 Spotify Monitor can send activity alerts through Discord or the native [ntfy publish API](https://docs.ntfy.sh/publish/).
-You can use webhook alerts instead of email or use both.
-The easiest option is to run `spotify_monitor --setup`, choose webhook alerts then select Discord or ntfy.
+Webhook alerts work with or without email.
+Run `spotify_monitor --setup`, choose webhook alerts and select Discord or ntfy.

 `WEBHOOK_PROVIDER` selects the request format.
 It defaults to `"discord"` so existing configurations keep working.